nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

    It is not possible to place the partition after ``end`` or before ``start``.

-span: list
+span: list OR dict: list
-   This property lists which partitions this partition should span across.
+   If the value type is a list, this property lists which partitions this partition should span across.
+   If the value type is a dict with key ``one_of``, the semantics are equivalent to having a list with only the first existing partition in the ``one_of``-list.
    Partitions with this property are container partitions.
    Therefore, this property cannot be used together with the ``placement`` property.